 For those of you who do not know, the Civic Education sessions promote citizenry activism, like what a former US President said; “Ask not what your country can do for you, but what can you for your country”.
 The sessions underline the fundamental rights and duties expressed in Vanuatu’s National Constitution, and explains the lyrical meanings of the National Anthem.

-Roki left home voluntarily, taking with him nothing more but just four clothes, “I will 3return when all of this four clothes are worn out” he told his family.
+Roki left home voluntarily, taking with him nothing more but just four clothes, “I will return when all of this four clothes are worn out” he told his family.

 It took a timely boat ride to reach Roki, Officers from Transparency International Vanuatu made time to meet him after having been persuaded by fascinating stories told of him.